MicrosoftDocs/SupportArticles-docs/Office/Client/encode-and-decode-attachment-using-visual-c-in-infopath-2010.md

 ---
-title: How to encode and to decode a file attachment programmatically by using Visual C# in InfoPath 2010 or in InfoPath 2007
+title: Encode and to decode an attachment by using Visual C# in InfoPath
 description: Explains how to encode and to decode a file attachment by using Visual C# in InfoPath 2010 or in InfoPath 2007.
 Contains a link to information about InfoPath 2003.
 author: simonxjx
 manager: willchen